Law, ethics and technological innovation

 Birmingham Law School research theme

-Law, Ethics and Technological Innovation is a forum intended to cultivate and sustain an engaged community of researchers with an interest in the implications of technological innovation in contemporary society.
+Law, Ethics and Technological Innovation is a forum that aims to build an active community of researchers.
+This group focuses on the effects of technological innovation in today's society.

-The Theme is based in the Law School but actively encourages cross-disciplinary exchange and thus warmly welcomes to interested scholars and researchers from across the University, particularly the School of Computer Science.
+The law, ethics and technological innovation theme encourages cross-disciplinary exchange and welcomes scholars and researchers from across the university.
+This includes those from the School of Computer Science.

 Staff researching in this theme